 In 1981, he attempted to make a comeback with the New York Rangers and played in five exhibition games before he and the club mutually decided to end the experiment.

-Hull is Hockey Royalty, But Controversies Complicate His Legacy
+Hull Will Be Hockey Royalty Forever, But Controversies Complicate His Legacy

 Hull’s career numbers are outrageous.
 By the time he hung up his skates, he’d recorded 610 goals and 560 assists for 1,170 points in 1,063 NHL games and scoring 303 goals and 335 assists for 638 points in 411 WHA games.
 He is 18th all-time in NHL goals scored and second all-time in WHA goals scored.